Kadazan-Dusun: Religion

 The majority of the Kadazandusuns are Christians, mainly Roman Catholics and some Protestants.
-Islam is also practised by a growing minority.
+Islam is also practised by a growing minority, but it is the majority religion amongst the native Dusuns in Ranau as well as the Bisayas in Beaufort and Kuala Penyu.

-The influence of the English-speaking missionaries in British North Borneo during the late 19th century, particularly the Catholic Mill Hill mission, resulted in Christianity, in its Roman Catholic form, rising to prominence amongst Kadazans.
-A minority are from other Christian denominations, such as Anglicanism and Borneo Evangelical Church (SIB).
+The influence of the English-speaking missionaries in British North Borneo during the late 19th century, particularly the Catholic Mill Hill mission, resulted in Christianity, in its Roman Catholic form, rising to prominence amongst Kadazans in Penampang as well as Papar in Sabah's West Coast division as well as a large majority of Dusuns in Tambunan district.

-Before the missionaries came, animism was widely practiced.
-The religion is Momolianism i.e. the two-way communication between the unseen spirit world and the seen material world facilitated by the services of a category of Kadazan-Dusun people called Bobohizans/Bobolians.
-The Kadazan belief system centers around the spirit or entity called Bambarayon.
-It revolved around the belief that spirits ruled over the planting and harvesting of rice, a profession that had been practised for generations.
-Special rituals would be performed before and after each harvest by a tribal priestess known as a Bobohizan.